nvkelso/carto-css-map-styling/full_details.md

             EXAMPLES IN USE:
             ---------------- #layer line {}
             ---------------- .class line {}

+        Note: All these technically refer to single- or multi- collections.
+If you need to grab one in a multi-, there are now selectors for that specifically.

 2. Default symbolizers (avoid confusing terms like markers and points):